23 Sights in Flensburg, Germany (with Map and Images)

 Show sight on map

-Eddeboe is the name of a defunct castle complex, which was located in the western Marienhölzung near Flensburg, on the Junkerplatz, as well as a presumed second, which may have been located not far on the so-called Brandplatz, whereby this second castle complex is probably the older.
-Due to the same name, it is not always immediately clear which Eddeboe is meant.
+Eddeboe is the name of an abandoned castle complex, which was located in the western Marienhölzung near Flensburg, on the Junkerplatz, as well as a presumed second one, which may have been located not far away on the so-called Brandplatz, whereby this second castle complex is probably the older one.
+Thus, due to the same name, it is not always immediately clear which Eddeboe is meant.

 Wikipedia: Eddeboe (DE)